caltechlibrary/csvtextarea/llm_prompt.md

 - The column headings should be down by default
 - Use an HTML template to structure the component
 - the HTML template should include the header row
+- when a row is added the focus should  go to the first cell of the added row
+- If a cell contains a comma then the value of the cell needs to be quoted in the CSV output
+- The web component needs to add the contents when the web form is encoded and sent to the web service.